 I looked high and low for modern black and white bathroom inspiration while building.
 Of course this meant I was on Pinterest pinning black and white kids bathrooms all the time!

-But our budget wasn’t too high for our kids bathrooms though, and this room was not one of our higher priorities.
 But I still wanted to do something fun and make it pop.
 In the end, I came up with a simple design that stands out, and came in under budget.

 The Details on This Classic Black and White Bathroom